CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 You might see resource errors when you try to configure more than 1000 VLAN interfaces because certain VLAN counters share space with ACL memory in the ATCAM on Spectrum-2 and Spectrum-3 switches.

 To free up resources, you can:
-- Reduce the number of VLAN interfaces to the number you really need in the network.
+- Reduce the number of specified VLANs or VLAN interfaces to the number you really need in the network.
 - Free up VLAN flow counter space; edit the `/etc/mlx/datapath/stats.conf` file to uncomment and set the `hal.mlx.stats.vlan.enable` option to `FALSE`, then reload `switchd`:

   ```